AnnexGameDev/Annex/docs/0.0.9/Debug.md

 ---

 # Debug
-Sometimes, for the purposes of debugging, it's useful to have certain functionality available in debug builds, but not in release builds like running administrative commands, or displaying diagnostic information.
+Sometimes, for the purposes of debugging, it's useful to have certain functionality available in debug builds, but not in release builds.
+For example, running administrative commands, or displaying diagnostic information.
 The Debug class contains functionality only present in Debug builds.

 # Sanity Checks
 To verify that your code is behaving as expected, without affecting performance on release builds, usage of ```Assert```, ```ErrorIf```, and ```Fail``` is recommended.